clemabed/Gilets-Jaunes-and-Prime-d-activite/README.md

 - Python

 Codes must be launched by chronological order.
 Due to confidentiality, we cannot provide the databases used for the analysis.
-However, data on Prime d'activité was made available by the CAF and data on Gilet Jaunes (protest and FB discussions) by Boyer et al. (2020).
+However, data on Prime d'activité was made available by the CNAF and data on Gilet Jaunes (protest and FB discussions) by Boyer et al. (2020).